HannaBerggren/CLOUDBERRIES/README.md

 - The submit button links you back to the homepage, since the right direction doesen't exist.

+### Information that doesn't work

+- The phone number and email address are made up because the page doesn't exist.

 ### Features Left to Implement

 - Another feature idea is to make a schedule of where the viewers can meet in the world to meet up and pick the berries together.
-To add more pictures of the recipe side and add icons to make the page more appealing, for example so you can easily see how many people the recipe is for.
+To add more pictures of the recipe side and add icons to make the page more appealing, for example so you easily can see how many people the recipe is for.

 ## Testing

 - I used lighthouse test at [lighthouse](https://web.dev/measure) and came up with the following scores:

+![Lighthouse](./assets/css/images/lighthouse.png)

 - The resault can be found here: https://web.dev/measure/?url=https%3A%2F%2Fhannaberggren.github.io%2FCLOUDBERRIES%2F

-![Lighthouse](./assets/css/images/lighthouse.png)

 ### Validator Testing
 - <a href = "https://jigsaw.w3.org/css-validator/validator?uri=+https%3A%2F%2Fhannaberggren.github.io%2FCLOUDBERRIES%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv">Jigsaw Validator results</a>